SynapseProject/synapse.docs/docs/index.md

 Essentially, Synapse takes data from various federated sources, provides the data to an action, and executes the action under a given security context.

-A detailed description of Synapse Plan YAML is [here](/plan/ "Plan YAML").
+A overview description of Synapse Plan YAML is [here](/plans/ "Plan YAML").

 ## Components